wp-plugins/share-this/trunk/README.txt

 If you are using WordPress 2.1 or greater and/or you do have the Prototype file included in your wp-includes/js/ directory, you may need to make sure the form is being added properly (see notes on wp_footer in this document).
 Additionally check that other JavaScript on the page is not erroring out.

+= It doesn't look right with my theme, what do I do? =

+Share This intentionally includes just a minimum of CSS styling information so that it will take on some of your site's styling and blend in better with your site.
+However, some themes will require styling changes be made in order for Share This to look right.

+I recommend making those changes to the style.css in the theme rather than the CSS included in the Share This plugin file for 2 reasons:

+1. Another theme might need different style changes.
+You may not want the changes applied to all themes, but by putting them in the plugin CSS they will be applied to all themes.
+2. You won't have to re-apply your changes when you upgrade to a newer version of Share This.

 = How do I add or remove social sites? =

 You can add or remove social sites by editing the share-this.php file.
 Use {url} and {title} in the URL to represent your post URL and title as you see done in the examples.